MicrosoftDocs/visualstudio-docs/docs/install/update-visual-studio.md

    ![Screenshot showing the Update on Close option in the update notification message box.](media/vs-2022/persistentupdateonclose.PNG)

-After you configure Visual Studio to always update on close, then the Visual Studio update will begin once Visual Studio and all related or dependent processes or extensions are closed.
+After you configure Visual Studio to always update on close, Visual Studio updates will begin once Visual Studio and all related processes are closed.
+If any extensions have been scheduled for install or update, the Visual Studio update will not start until the next time Visual Studio closes.```

 ## Remove out-of-support components